saturncloud/examples/examples/examples-cpu/README.md

 # Saturn Cloud Examples (CPU)

 Each folder corresponds to an example project that utilizes the tools within [Saturn Cloud](https://www.saturncloud.io/s/).
-These examples run on a Jupyter Server and/or Dask cluster with a CPU instance type and image (there is a separate set of example projects for GPU workloads).
+These examples run on a Jupyter Server and/or Dask cluster with a **CPU** instance type and image.

 Refer to the `README.md` file within each folder for detailed instructions on how to run them.